ergoplatform/ergodocs/docs/node/conf/conf-node.md

 mempoolCleanupDuration = 30m
 ```

-The interval for the *re-check* of a transaction in memory pool.
-The transaction is initially checked when it enters the memory pool, and then again at an the specified interval.
+The interval for the *re-check* of a transaction in the memory pool.
+The transaction is initially checked when it enters the memory pool and then again at the specified interval.

 #### mempoolSorting
 ```